|My Favourite Planet > English > Europe > Greece > Macedonia > |

 KTEL Kavalas inter-city bus station

-The busy bus station is at the corner of two streets in the city centre, near the harbour, 5 minutes walk from the ferry terminal (see below).
+The busy bus station is conveniently located in the city centre, at the corner of two streets, one block from the harbour and 5 minutes walk from the ferry terminal (see below).

 There are often long queues for information and tickets, especially in summer.
 Bus tickets can not be booked in advance, and are usually on sale a few hours before departure.
 The staff are generally friendly and most speak English.